 - Global Immersion Experience and Entrepreneurship Lab (ENGN 2180)

 Any modifications of this program must be approved in advance by a PRIME advisor.
-Substitutions are possible in certain cases (e.g. transfer credit, five-year master's students).
+Substitutions may be possible in certain cases (e.g. transfer credit, five-year master's students).

 GRE General: Required